Lois Lane: Red Tornado

 Following the DC relaunch, the series Earth 2 debuted in 2012, set on the parallel world of that name.
 It depicts a modern take on the Golden Age world, starring the Justice Society of America and superheroes of that period.

 In Earth 2, Lois Lane is married to Superman.
 When Clark's cousin Kara arrived on earth, she stayed with Clark's parents, before moving in and living with Clark and Lois.
 Lois considers Kara as her daughter and Kara calls Lois mom.
 Five years prior to the start of the story, during the first Apokoliptian invasion of Earth 2, Lois was killed by one of Darkseid's assassins at the Daily Planet, she died in her husband's arms.
-Superman and many other heroes of Earth 2 perished in the war.
+Superman and many other heroes of Earth 2 are killed in the war.

 Five years later, as various heroes begin to rise and various gods from Apokolips begin to wreak havoc again.
 Lois' consciousness is revealed to have survived and was downloaded into the robot body of Red Tornado by her father Sam Lane and Robert Crane.
 Lois, now as Red Tornado, possessed the power of wind manipulation and cyclone generation abilities.
 Lois bands together with Green Lantern (Alan Scott), Batman (Thomas Wayne), Accountable (Jimmy Olsen) and the other gathered heroes to fight against the forces of Apokolips.
 After a protracted battle with what was thought to be a surviving brainwashed Superman, Lois realizes he is, in fact, a Bizarro, and takes advantage of his deteriorating form to disintegrate him with a cyclone blast.
 In the story, Lois is referred to by Doctor Fate as the "Resurrection hope".

 During Superman's rampage and destruction on Earth 2, Lois is among a group that discovers Val-Zod, a Kryptonian, hidden in a cell beneath Arkham.
 Lois helps Val feel accepted and welcomed on Earth 2, learn to control his superpower, and overcome his agoraphobia (due to his prolonged travel in space to Earth).
 Val-Zod eventually becomes the new Superman of Earth 2.